We love this hostel! It gets our thumbs up for consistently high customer ratings and excellent quality scores.

 Backpack Hostel is a new hostel located in the heart of Kazan.
 It offers cozy lodging situated in the heart of Kazan....
 More...

-City Hostel Kazan offers accommodation in Kazan....
+Hostel Pushkin offers affordable accommodation in Kazan....
 More...

 Set on the banks of the Volga River, Kazan is a historic meeting point between East and West – the city's name means 'cooking pot' in Tatar, and it's a fusion of European Russian and Turkic cultures.
 A religious tolerance stretching back centuries means that minarets, Russian Orthodox onion-shaped domes and church spires all soar over its skyline.
 Even the city's mascot is eclectic: known as Zilant, it's part snake, part bird, part dog and part dragon.
 Head to Kremlyovskaya Metro Station to snap some pics of the statue in its honour.